Jarmos-san/jarmos.dev/_blog/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

   with Heroku while maintaining best practices.
 coverImage:
   url: https://picsum.photos/id/2/5000/3333
-  href: 13 combined with 12Hub & 2 is a match made in heaven.
+  href: Heroku combined with GitHub Actions is a match made in the heavens.
+summary: |
+  Heroku makes deployment a piece of cake, but compromises on quality control & best practices.
+So, this article shows how to use GitHub Actions in tandem with Heroku while maintaining best practices.
 ---

 # Using GitHub Actions to Deploy a FastAPI Project to Heroku